thorfi/thorfi/thorfi-de-googlify-comment.md

 - [Set up iCloud on all your devices](https://support.apple.com/en-au/guide/icloud/mmfc0f1e2a/icloud)
 - [How to turn on Advanced Data Protection for iCloud](https://support.apple.com/en-au/108756)

+## Replace Gmail/Gcal/Gdrive with Microsoft services

+Microsoft are actually good about privacy and security - but they are very Enterprise/Corporate focused, and not very good at writing documentation for non-technical people.
+Even their documentation for technical people is often not great.

+- details to come

 ## Replace individual services